Puressence: Don't Know Any Better - Anthology (1992–2000)

 This collection contains more than 70 songs, studio versions, demos or live rarities from radio.

 Planet Helpless (2002)

-Planet Helpless peaked in the UK Albums Chart at No. 81, it did enjoy success in Greece (#4 in the album charts) and heralded a number of gigs, mainly in Manchester.
+Planet Helpless peaked in the UK Albums Chart at No. 81, it did enjoy success in Greece (No. 4 in the albums chart) and heralded a number of gigs, mainly in Manchester.
 Puressence chose to sack their manager and leave Island Records in February 2002.

 Planet Helpless, due to the ongoing problems with the record company, released only one single.
 "Walking Dead" gave the band its third Top 40 hit.
 The video included Mani and Bez (Happy Mondays).

 Don't Forget to Remember (2007)

 Puressence's fourth album, entitled Don't Forget To Remember, was recorded at Revolution studios in Manchester and produced by Andy Macpherson.

 The album was released on 24 September 2007.
 Despite failing to chart, the album beat off more high-profile releases to be voted 'Best Album by a Manchester Artist' in the Pride of Manchester Awards 2008.
 The album was then chosen by US iTunes to launch their new homepage feature, 'Editors Choice' in February 2008.
 Within a week the album entered US iTunes' Top 40.
 Puressence played a Manchester Academy show to celebrate English Rugby and Soccer team wins on 13 October 2007.

 The album was also a success in Greece; remaining in the Top 10 for several weeks.

 Originally appearing as a soft release in 2007, it was announced that Don't Forget to Remember got a wide release on 16 June.

 The album peaked in the UK Albums Chart at No. 176.